coalesceio/Dynamic-Table-Nodes/README.md

 * Downstream
 * Lag Specification

+Also if the location of the node,node name,column level description and table level description results in an `ALTER`statement whereas the other column or table level changes like data type change,column name change,column addition/deletion results in a `CREATE` statement

 ### Changing Materialization Type and Dynamic Table Config Options

 #### Changing  Materialization Type From Dynamic Table to Transient Dynamic Table

-If the materialization type from dynamic table to transient dynamic table and also if there are changes in dynamic table config options ,the following steps gets executed:
+If the materialization type from dynamic table to transient dynamic table and also if there are changes in dynamic table config options or table level changes that result in ALTER ,the following steps gets executed:

 1. **Clone Work node**
 2. **Swap Work node**